fbpx

 Important Collaborations

-In Jun 2022, Flexitricity and Gore Street Capital, London’s first listed energy storage fund, formed a partnership to optimize an initial 155MW of battery energy storage systems (BESS).
+In Jun 2022, Flexitricity and Gore Street Capital, London’s first listed energy storage fund, partnered to optimize an initial 155MW of battery energy storage systems (BESS).
 The agreement covers six sites and builds on the recent collaboration between Flexitricity and Gore Street Capital.
-(Source)

 In Aug 2022, Flexitricity and Thrive Renewables, a Bristol-based renewable energy investment firm, entered into an agreement for a 20MW battery energy storage system (BESS).

 Flexitricity’s 24/7 control room in Edinburgh will monitor and dynamically optimize the lithium-ion BESS site.
-The asset will be able to operate in a variety of markets, including frequency response, wholesale traded power, the Balancing Mechanism, and emerging flexibility services.
-(Source)
+The asset will be able to operate in various markets, including frequency response, wholesale traded power, the Balancing Mechanism, and emerging flexibility services.

 Moving on to the startups competing with these companies in the Virtual Power Plant market.